 LinkedIn is the home of professionals on social media.
 There are 40 million decision makers on the platform, so it’s the place to be if you want to establish yourself as a knowledgeable professional, do targeted B2B marketing, and attract new clients to your business.

-All these little bits of information will come together nicely to help people establish credibility and build authority in their specific area of expertise.
+All these little bits of information will come together nicely to help brands establish credibility and build authority in their specific area of expertise.

 Let me share some really interesting stats I found at Omnicore.com.